Thermodynamics Cycles Simulator

 2 Getting Started

 The simulator opens in Simulate mode with the Carnot cycle selected, Thot = 800 K, Tcold = 300 K, and a compression ratio of 8.
 The canvas shows the PV diagram on the left with two isotherms and two adiabats forming the cycle, and an animated piston on the right.
-Readout cards display efficiency η, net work Wnet, heat input Qin, heat rejected Qout, compression ratio, temperatures, and reverse COP.
+Readout cards display efficiency η, net work Wnet, heat input Qin, heat rejected Qout, the active ratio (compression or pressure), temperatures, and reverse COP.

 The PV diagram is the primary analysis tool.
 Colour-coded process lines distinguish isothermal (constant temperature), adiabatic (no heat transfer), isochoric (constant volume), and isobaric (constant pressure) processes.
 The enclosed area represents the net work per cycle — a larger area means more work output.
-Toggle Show Process Labels to see annotations on each process, and toggle Show Energy Flow to see arrows indicating heat input and heat rejection.
+Toggle Show Process Labels to see annotations on each process, Show Energy Flow to see arrows indicating heat in/out, Show State Values to display P/V/T at each numbered state point, and Show Eq.
+Overlay to draw the cycle's defining efficiency equation with live values on the canvas.

 6 Tips & Best Practices

-• On the PV diagram, the enclosed area equals the net work.
+- On the PV diagram, the enclosed area equals the net work.
 A fatter cycle loop means more work per cycle.
-Compare the Carnot and Otto loops at the same temperature extremes to see this difference.

-• The Diesel cycle always has lower efficiency than the Otto cycle at the same compression ratio, because constant-pressure heat addition is less efficient than constant-volume.
+- The Diesel cycle always has lower efficiency than the Otto cycle at the same compression ratio.
 However, Diesel engines use higher compression ratios (14–22 vs 8–12), making their actual efficiency competitive.

-• Watch the energy flow arrows to visualise where heat enters and leaves the cycle.
-The second law requires that Qout > 0 for any real cycle — some heat must always be rejected.
+- Watch the energy flow arrows to visualise where heat enters and leaves the cycle.
+The second law requires that Qout > 0 for any real cycle.

-• Use this simulator alongside the Refrigeration Cycle Simulator to understand how the same thermodynamic principles operate in reverse (heat pump/refrigerator) and how COP relates to engine efficiency.
+- Use this simulator alongside the Refrigeration Cycle Simulator to see the same principles in reverse.

 Understanding Thermodynamic Cycles — Free Interactive PV Diagram Simulator

-Thermodynamic cycles are the foundation of heat engines and refrigeration systems that power modern civilisation.
-A thermodynamic cycle is a series of processes that return a working fluid to its initial state, producing net work output (engine) or transferring heat against a temperature gradient (refrigerator).
-The four most important ideal cycles are the Carnot cycle, Otto cycle, Diesel cycle, and Brayton cycle.
-Each is visualised on a pressure-volume (PV) diagram where the enclosed area represents the net work produced per cycle.
-Understanding these cycles is essential for mechanical engineers, automotive engineers, aerospace engineers, and anyone studying thermodynamics or energy systems.
+A thermodynamic cycle is a sequence of processes that returns a working fluid to its initial state, producing net work (engines) or moving heat against a temperature gradient (refrigerators).
+The four most-taught ideal cycles — Carnot, Otto, Diesel, and Brayton — are visualised here on interactive PV diagrams where the enclosed area equals the net work per cycle.

 Carnot, Otto, Diesel & Brayton — The Four Key Cycles

 The Carnot cycle consists of two isothermal and two adiabatic processes and sets the maximum possible efficiency for any heat engine: η = 1 − TC/TH.
-The Otto cycle models spark-ignition (petrol/gasoline) engines with two adiabatic and two constant-volume processes; its efficiency depends on the compression ratio: η = 1 − 1/rγ−1.
-The Diesel cycle replaces constant-volume heat addition with constant-pressure heat addition, modelling compression-ignition engines used in trucks, ships, and generators.
+The Otto cycle models spark-ignition (petrol) engines with two adiabatic and two constant-volume processes; its efficiency depends on the compression ratio: η = 1 − 1/rγ−1.
+The Diesel cycle replaces constant-volume heat addition with constant-pressure heat addition, modelling compression-ignition engines.
 The Brayton cycle uses two adiabatic and two constant-pressure processes and is the ideal cycle for gas turbines and jet engines, with efficiency determined by the pressure ratio.

 How to Use This Simulator

 In Simulate mode, select a cycle type and adjust the hot and cold temperatures, compression ratio, pressure ratio, or cutoff ratio.
 The left side of the canvas draws a physically accurate PV diagram with colour-coded process lines, state points, and shaded work area.
-The right side shows an animated piston that cycles through the four processes.
-Toggle process labels and energy flow arrows for deeper understanding.
-Use presets like Car Engine (Otto) or Jet Engine (Brayton) to load realistic configurations.
-Switch to Explore to study 12 thermodynamics concepts across Laws, Cycles, and Applications.
-Practice mode generates calculation problems, and Quiz tests your knowledge with 5 questions per session.
+The right side shows an animated piston with controllable speed.
+Toggle process labels, energy flow arrows, state values, and the equation overlay for deeper understanding.
+Open Show Calculations for a step-by-step derivation in classical math notation.
+Switch to Explore to study 12 thermodynamics concepts, Practice to generate problems, and Quiz for a 5-question assessment.

 Key Formulas & Efficiency Calculations

 Thermal efficiency measures how effectively a cycle converts heat into work: η = Wnet / Qin.
 For a Carnot engine, this is purely a function of the temperature ratio.
 For Otto and Diesel cycles, the compression ratio r = V1/V2 is the key parameter.
 The coefficient of performance (COP) measures the effectiveness of refrigeration cycles.
-All calculations use γ = 1.4 for air (ideal diatomic gas), following standard engineering conventions.
+All calculations use γ = 1.4 for air (ideal diatomic gas).

 Who Uses This Simulator?